 Mind maps are an efficient way to visualize ideas as well as to brainstorm.
 Ideas are presented in a structured way, which helps to stimulate the flow of ideas.
 The simplest procedure is to write the main term or the problem in the middle of a flipchart, whiteboard, or simply a piece of paper.
 There are always new branches for new areas of your thoughts so you can differentiate but also deep-dive into your ideas without losing track.
 It is recommended to use different colors to better recognize the subcategories.
 Here is an example that shows how a mind map can be built:

 Remote brainstorming – 6 Tools that help

 Sometimes it is not possible to work in the same room or with the desired group.
 Luckily there are several tools available to help you with efficient brainstorming via chat, video, etc.

 When using these tools it is important to beforehand teach everyone the basics functionalities so everybody feels enabled to contribute to the brainstorming success.

 Here are 6 tools for effective remote brainstorming

 - AWW Board – Easy Whiteboard to sketch ideas and share them without account etc.

 - Bubble.us – MindMap Tool which allows brainstorming in groups using the MindMap Technique

 - IdeaBoardz – Create virtual Card Boards and invite collaborators to this Web-Based Tool

-If you need more tools for your business, then I would recommend to look into this article: 88+ tools for businesses, home office and remote work teams
+If you need more tools for your business, then I would recommend looking into this article: 88+ tools for businesses, home office, and remote work teams